eli-rosee/Team5-Software-Engineering/README.md

   4. Running the application (must be inside project folder)
      - python3 main.py

-  5. Running the generator (you can use a different terminal window and must be inside project folder)
+  5. Test running the generator (you can use a different terminal window and must be inside project folder)
-     - python3 python_trafficgenarator_v2.py
+     - python3 python_trafficgenarator_v2.py (Note: If you dont run the trafficgenrator, our program will automatically run a trafficgentor from the playaction screen for you)

   6. What happens in main.py?
      - First 3 seconds is the loading screen